Data recovery from

 • Marvell (88SS1074, 88SS9187, 88SS9190, 88SS1093)

-• Samsung, Maxiotek, and models without official support
+• Samsung, Maxiotek and models without official support

-Logical damage to an SSD
+Logical SSD damage

-Damaged SSD electronics — broken M key and short circuit on the main power rail
+Damaged SSD electronics – broken M-key and short circuit on the main power rail

 NAND memory degradation